Advice for what to see/do in Seattle and Puget Sound

 Or – one of the best recommendations is just go to Victoria, BC for a couple of days.
 Nice, quaint town with British feel to it.
 Definitely visit Butchart Gardens while there.

-Additionally – the Seattle Times has their Top 10 Attractions: http://seattletimes.com/html/travel/2020948293_sightseeingsummerguidexml.html
+The Seattle Times has their Top 10 Attractions: http://seattletimes.com/html/travel/2020948293_sightseeingsummerguidexml.html

 • Pike Place Market